cherylkc/catalog-service/docs/books/tutorials/quickstart-guide.md

 ]
 ```

 Congratulations!
-You have just made your first API call to Wordhoard!
+You have just made your first API call to WordHoard!

-### Endpoints supported by Wordhoard
+### Endpoints supported by WordHoard

 | HTTP Method | Endpoint                           |
 |-------------|------------------------------------|